salvador-arenas-castro/SDM-CropProj/README.md

 ![warning-icon](https://img.icons8.com/emoji/48/000000/warning-emoji.png)
-__IMPORTANT NOTE__: do not change the names of the fields/columns in the input table containing species records!
+__WARNING__: do not change the names of the fields/columns in the input table containing species records!
 These are fixed or "hard-coded" and will make the analysis fail if modified.
 If you have a previous table with input x,y records do not forget to adjust the header according to these names.

 ![warning-icon](https://img.icons8.com/emoji/48/000000/warning-emoji.png)
-__IMPORTANT NOTE__: do not change the name of these sub-folders as this will be prevent the analysis from working properly.
+__WARNING__: do not change the name of these sub-folders as this will be prevent the analysis from working properly.
 Exception of course for subfolder(s) name(s) inside _PredictorVariables/Future_.